Yukino1010/Yukino1010/README.md

 ## <img width="100px" src="https://github.com/Yukino1010/Yukino1010/blob/main/generate.png" />Ben #

 Hi, I'm Ben!
-I'm still a student currently studying at Sun Yat-Sen University.
+I'm still a student now.
 I love learing new technology and skills about AI, I have write some ML、DL model and want to share joy with others.
-I leaving in Taiwan now.
+I leaving in Australia now.
 I want to work at others country, and to learn more about the latest technology
 ## 😃 My values
 🍏 Beginner's mindset and curiosity<br>
 🙌 Sharing anything I learned<br>